christiansmith/norq/README.md

   * remove <queue> <id>
   * flush <queue|all>

+  Examples with default config:

+    $ norq push default '{ "some": "data" }'
+    $ norq peek default

 ### Use Norq as a library

     var norq = require('norq')
       , client = norq.createClient({...});

-    // norq client methods take a callback as their last argument client.push('queue-name', {...}, function (err, result) {
+    // all norq commands are methods that take a callback as their last argument client.push('queue-name', {...}, function (err, result) {
       // do your thing
     });